max1220/lfb/README.md

 Since version 1.0 lfb uses a buffer for all drawing operations that is then drawn to the framebuffer.
 Don't expect compability with versions < 1.

+lfb coordinates start at 0,0 and go to width-1,height-1. r,g,b are in the range 0-255.

 command                         | description